-- strictly comply with all Environmental Legislation and have suitable corrective and/or preventive measures in place to address any previous environmental warnings, fines or convictions; issued by regulatory agencies and/or Manitoba Hydro; - do or cause to be done all things required or ordered, to mitigate environmental damage caused, directly or indirectly, by itself or by its servants, agents, employees or Subcontractors, accidentally or as a result of practices that are in contravention of the Contract or any Environmental Legislation.
+- Strictly comply with all Environmental Legislation and have suitable corrective and/or preventive measures in place to address any previous environmental warnings, fines or convictions; issued by regulatory agencies and/or Manitoba Hydro; - Do or cause to be done all things required or ordered, to mitigate environmental damage caused, directly or indirectly, by itself or by its servants, agents, employees or Subcontractors, accidentally or as a result of practices that are in contravention of the Contract or any Environmental Legislation.

-1.2.2 Dedicated On-Site Environmental Officer(s)/Supervisor(s)
+1.3.2 Dedicated On-Site Environmental Officer(s)/Supervisor(s)

-Before commencing the on-site work, the Contractor shall identify its dedicated on-site Environmental Officer(s)/Supervisor(s), who shall attend the Pre-Job Meeting (Environmental Component) at Manitoba Hydro's office to review environmental matters for the work.
-The dedicated on-site Environmental Officer(s)/Supervisor(s) shall be fully conversant with:
+Before commencing the on-site work, the Contractor shall identify its dedicated on-site Environmental Officer(s)/Supervisor(s), who shall attend the Pre-Job Meeting (Environmental Component) to review environmental matters for the work.
+The dedicated on-site contractor Environmental Officer(s)/Supervisor(s) shall be fully conversant with: